aprilnovak/nekRSDoc/source/input_files.rst

 * User-defined functions for the device, with ``.oudf`` extension

 The next four sections describe the structure and syntax for each of these four files.
-Because the :term:`Nek5000` code is somewhat of a predecessor to nekRS, some aspects of the current nekRS input file design are selected to enable faster translation of :term:`Nek5000` input files into nekRS input files.
-All such :term:`Nek5000`-oriented settings will be referred to as "legacy" settings.
-Because these legacy settings require proficiency in Fortran, the formation of several additional input files, and in some cases, careful usage of structured text inputs, all new users are encouraged to adopt the nekRS-based problem setup.
+Because the :term:`Nek5000` code is a predecessor to nekRS, some aspects of the current nekRS input file design are selected to enable faster translation of Nek5000 input files into nekRS input files.
+Because these Nek5000-based approaches require proficiency in Fortran, the inclusion of several additional input files, and in some cases, careful usage of fixed-format text inputs, all Nek5000-based methods for case setup are referred to here as "legacy" approaches.
+All new users are encouraged to adopt the nekRS-based problem setup.

-Note that each of the input files is described only in terms of its file extension (such as ``.par`` and ``.udf``).
+Each of the four required input files is described only in terms of its file extension (such as ``.par`` and ``.udf``).
 A full simulation "case" consists of all of these files with a common prefix.
 For instance, in the ``nekRS/examples/eddyPeriodic`` directory, you will see files named ``eddy.par``, ``eddy.re2``, ``eddy.udf``, and ``eddy.oudf``, where ``eddy`` is referred to as the case "name."
 The only restrictions on the case name are:

-1. It must be used as the prefix on all simulation files
+* It must be used as the prefix on all simulation files, and
-2. Typical restrictions for naming files for your operating system
+* Typical restrictions for naming files for your operating system

 The scope of this page is merely to introduce the format and purpose of the four files needed to set up a nekRS simulation.
 Much more detailed instructions are provided